Grab the picnic basket and the kids for a Maine lighthouse picnic!

 Parking is free at Sohier Park but somewhat limited.
 The lighthouse is on a very close-by island with no direct access.
-It is always a beautiful sight so don’t forget the camera.
+It is always a beautiful sight, so don’t forget the camera.
 Sohier Park has benches, but no tables.
-Restrooms with running water are available when the Gift Shop is open.
+Restrooms with running water are also available when the Gift Shop is open.
 Set up your picnic on the upper rocks or grassy areas.
-Don’t get too close to the ocean or you will get wet for sure.
+Also, don’t get too close to the ocean or you will get wet for sure.

 Forgot the picnic basket?
 No problem!
-Lobster rolls, fried clams, burgers and ice cream all available just a few steps away at Fox’s Lobster House from May to October.
-The kids will talk about this picnic for years to come, so don’t be surprised if you have to do it again with the grand kids!
+Fortunately, lobster rolls, fried clams, burgers and ice cream are all available just a few steps away at Fox’s Lobster House from May to October.
+The kids will talk about this Maine lighthouse picnic picnic for years to come, so don’t be surprised if you have to do it again with the grand kids!